ssyarlag/election-blog/content/post/2024-10-26-week-8-shocks/index.md

 Despite this greater skew, we do not see a substantive shift in outcomes, with a Democratic sweep still being predicted.
 However, it is interesting to note that the post 96 model appears to predict a more conservative Democratic vote share given these specifications, with the Arizona, Georgia, and North Carolina models all predicting uncertain outcomes.

-Given that changing the variables included in my models does not seem to have a clear and direct effect on our prediction outcomes, I considered updating their form.
-To inform this decision, I plotted the relationship between Democratic turnout and each of the explanatory models that I had included in my prediction, aside from federal funding allocation.
+In addition to altering the variables in my model, I wanted to explore if changing their form would add additional precision.
+To inform this decision, I plotted the relationship between Democratic vote share and each of the explanatory models that I had included in my prediction, aside from federal funding allocation.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-13-1.png" width="672" />